 Lexus UX review - Interior, design and technology

-The Lexus UX boasts a highly individual and quality-rich interior
+The Lexus UX boasts a highly individual and quality-rich interior, although the infotainment set-up isn't the best

 One thing’s for certain: you’re not going to mistake the Lexus UX for any of its rivals.
 While the exterior design is filtered down from the larger Lexus SUVs, it’s refreshingly different in a segment filled with me-too designs.

 The now unmistakable Lexus ‘spindle’ grille features at the front, while LED headlights are standard across the range.
 The wheel arch mouldings are designed for the rigours of the urban jungle, rather than strenuous off-road challenges, while the rear lights start at the top of the rear wing and span the rear of the vehicle.

 The standard-fit 17-inch alloy wheels feature Gurney flaps along the spoke edges to reduce wind resistance and increase airflow, although non-aero 18-inch alloys are available as an option.
-Twelve paint colours are offered in the UK, including a couple developed exclusively for this country: Terrane Khaki and Celestial Blue.
+Ten paint colours are offered in the UK, including a couple developed exclusively for this country: Terrane Khaki and Celestial Blue.
 It looks particularly striking in solid red or metallic blue, but we wonder how many buyers will take this bold approach.

 An interior that’s rich in quality and highly individual gives the UX genuine standout qualities in an overcrowded segment.
 Lexus has worked hard to give the car the feel of its larger saloons and SUVs, adding little touches to give the UX showroom appeal.